rutvikk99/synapse/demos/module4/README.md

 Now that we have processed, joined, and imported the user profile data, let's analyze it in greater detail.
 In this segment, we will execute code to find the top 5 products for each user, based on which ones are both preferred and top, and have the most purchases in past 12 months.
 Then, we will calculate the top 5 products overall.

-> We will access the data from the data lake that was added as a second sink in the data flow, removing the SQL pool dependency.
+> We will access the data from the data lake that was added as a second sink in the data flow, removing the dedicated SQL pool dependency.

 1. Navigate to the **Data** hub.